fudansswebfundamental/fdu-19ss-web-lab/lab10/lab10.md

 _You will see a list of already-existing indexes.
 The import script for this database already has created indexes for the primary key, the foreign keys, and a two other fields._

 3. Click the **Go** button in the section that begins Create an index
-4. In the pop-up window, name the index YearOfWork, the index type INDEX, and the column YearOfWork as shown in Figure2.
+4. In the pop-up window, name the index YearOfBirth, the index type INDEX, and the column YearOfBirth as shown in Figure2.
 Click **Go**.
    ![figure2](./figures/2.png)

 ## Exercise6: CREATING USERS IN PHPADMIN